 Software, reference configurations, and test conditions

 All tools have to be integrated into the VTM-4 software (outcome of the Marrakech meeting).
-Results have to be reported for the VTM-4 software and the common test conditions (standard configuration files);
+Results have to be reported for the VTM-4 software and the common test conditions (standard configuration files).

 All tools are tested against the VTM-4 anchor (same set of tools, except the tool to be tested).

+Results have to be provided for two ranges of QP values:

+Standard QPs (37, 32, 27, 22): AI, RA, and LD configurations as specified in CTC (all frames);